CZ-NIC/fred-docs/EPPReference/CommandStructure/Transfer/TransferNsset.rst

 Transfer nsset
 ================

-A nsset transfer command is used to take over the management of a nsset.
+A nsset transfer :ref:`command <struct-command>` is used to take over sponsorship of a nsset.
 A transfer password must be provided for authorization.
 It can be the transfer password of:

 * the nsset, or
 * a technical contact of the nsset.

+A new password is generated for the nsset by the server after a successful transfer.

-A nsset transfer command is a ``transfer`` element in the ``nsset`` namespace (``http://www.nic.cz/xml/epp/nsset-1.2``).
+The nsset transfer command is a ``transfer`` element in the ``nsset`` namespace (``http://www.nic.cz/xml/epp/nsset-1.2``).

+The command must be contained in the ``<transfer>`` command class.
+The command class must specify the request operation (``@op = 'request'``).

 .. index:: Ⓔtransfer, Ⓔid, ⒺauthInfo

 Command element structure
 -------------------------

-The command class must specify the request operation (``@op = 'request'``).

-The ``<nsset:transfer>`` element must declare the ``nsset`` namespace and schema and it must contain the following child elements:
+The ``<nsset:transfer>`` element must declare the ``nsset`` namespace and :doc:`schema </EPPReference/SchemasNamespaces/index>` and it must contain the following child elements:

 * ``<nsset:id>`` **(1)** – the nsset handle as :term:`fredcom:objIDType`,
 * ``<nsset:authInfo>`` **(1)**  – the transfer password as :term:`fredcom:authInfoType`.

-.. rubric:: Example

 .. code-block:: xml
+   :caption: Example

    <?xml version="1.0" encoding="utf-8" standalone="no"?>
    <epp xmlns="urn:ietf:params:xml:ns:epp-1.0"